aikenkyu001/benchmarking_llm_against_prompt_formats/01_Manuscripts/arxiv_experiment_focused_paper_en.md

 3.  **Phase 3 (Few-Shot Prompting)**: Furthermore, a simple example problem and a model solution code using an efficient "backtracking" algorithm were added to the prompt.
 This enabled `llama3:8b` to mimic the structure of backtracking and generate syntactically correct code.
 4.  **Final Phase (Runtime Error)**: However, the code generated by `llama3:8b` contained a bug in the algorithm's logic (an error in state management during recursion), causing a `KeyError` or a timeout during execution.

 This process showed that state-of-the-art LLMs (8B class) can, with appropriate guidance, accomplish advanced tasks such as "interpreting an unknown language," "selecting an appropriate algorithm," and "generating syntactically correct code."
 On the other hand, it clearly shows that they have not yet overcome the final hurdle of "**stably implementing a bug-free complex algorithm**."
-This "failure at the final stage of implementation" is in line with the observation that LLMs systematically fail at the compositional manipulation of knowledge (Pan, et al., 2024).
+This "failure at the final stage of implementation" is in line with recent observations that LLMs systematically fail at the compositional manipulation of knowledge.
 This test suggests that even if a model can imitate individual elements (grammar, algorithmic structure), its ability to combine them correctly to build a coherent logical system is limited.
 This test served as an indicator not only of the model's logical reasoning ability but also of the limits of its capabilities at a deeper level—the correctness of algorithmic implementation.

 In response to the limitations of LLMs in complex problem-solving, as demonstrated by the `token_test`, the academic community has proposed new reasoning architectures that extend Chain-of-Thought to tree or graph structures, enabling search and self-evaluation (Yao, et al., 2023; Besta, et al., 2023).
 The results of this study suggest the importance of these approaches.